FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 #### Main Description
 * **Actors**
-  * **Attendee** - the attendee is the main user of out app.
-He uses our product to decide which conferences he wants to attend and get the schedule with all the sessions which he revealed some interest.
+  * **Attendee** - the attendee is the main user of our app.
+He uses our product to decide which conferences he wants to attend and get the schedule with all the sessions which they revealed some interest.
-  * **Event Organizer** - the event organizer is the user that gets our product to create and edit the conferences and events which he is responsible for.
-Without this user, the attendees don't get much value from the app.
+  * **Event Organizer** - the event organizer is the user that gets our product to create and edit the conferences and events which they is responsible for.
+Without this user, the attendees don't get any value whatsoever from the app.
 * **Description**
   * With this use case, the attendee can select a conference to attend and get his personalized schedule for that same conference.
 On the other hand, the event organizer can create new conferences with diferent sessions, which the attendees will be able to choose from all the available conferences.
 * **Preconditions and Postconditions**
-  * If we want to be able to use the final product, we need to create an account or login to ours, otherwise we can't get the personalized schedule for a conference or create a new one.
-At the conclusion of the use case execution, if we're the attendee, we will have a personalized schedule for a certain conference, while if we're the organizer, we can edit a conference that we created before.
+  * If we want to be able to use the final product, we need to create an account or login to it, otherwise we can't get the personalized schedule for a conference or create a new one.
+At the conclusion of the use case execution, if we're the attendee, we will have a personalized schedule for a certain conference, otherwise, if we're the organizer, we can edit a conference that we created before.
 * **Normal Flow**
-  * With *Eventee*, it's possible to get all the important information about a conference which we want to attend and at the same time get the best possible schedule for us, simply by login-in or creating a new acount and provide our availabity and interest in sessions from a certain conference.
+  * With *Eventee*, it's possible to get all the important information about a conference which we want to attend and at the same time get the best possible schedule for us, simply by logging in or creating a new acount and provide our availabity and interest in sessions from a certain conference.
 After this, we can click on our main page and visualize our personalized schedule for the conference that we want to attend.
 On the other hand, if we want to organize a certain event, we can simply create it with our user-friendly interface, add new sessions to it and make it available for all the users of the app.
 If we want to edit a conference that we already created, we can do it and then notify all the attendees for that conference of the new changes.
 * **Alternative Flows and Exceptions**
   * TODO

 #### Register
-* **Actors** - user of the app
+* **Actors** - users of the app
 * **Description** - in order to use the application, the user needs to be registered in the application, either as an attendee or as an organizer
 * **Preconditions and Postconditions**
   * Preconditions: There are no preconditions
-  * Postconditions: The user will have an account so he will be able to use our application
+  * Postconditions: The user will have an account so they will be able to use our application
 * **Normal Flow**
   1. User wants to use the application but doesn't have an account
   2. User presses the "Register" button